History of Slovenia: State of Slovenes, Croats and Serbs

+The great powers threatened to divide Slovene territory among several countries (Treaty of London, 1915), Slovenes had tried to advance their national position in the common state including Croats and Serbs in the Habsburg Monarchy.
+The demand, known as the May Declaration, was given by Slovene, Croatian and Serbian parliamentarians to the Vienna Parliament in spring 1917.

+The monarchy initially rejected the request, and subsequent government initiatives for the federalisation of the monarchy (for example, the October manifesto of Emperor Charles, which leaned towards independence) was rejected by most Slovenian politicians.
+The preservation of the reformed state was defended by the former head of the SPP and the last Provincial Commander-in-Chief of Carniola, Ivan Šusteršič, who had few supporters and little influence.

-The Slovene People's Party launched a movement for self-determination, demanding the creation of a semi-independent South Slavic state under Habsburg rule.
-The proposal was picked up by most Slovene parties, and a mass mobilization of Slovene civil society, known as the Declaration Movement, followed.
-By early 1918, more than 200,000 signatures were collected in favor of the Slovene People Party's proposal.
+The SPP launched a movement for self-determination, demanding the creation of a semi-independent South Slavic state under Habsburg rule.
+The proposal was picked up by most Slovene parties, and a mass mobilization of Slovene civil society followed, known as the Declaration Movement.
+By early 1918, more than 200,000 signatures had been collected in favor of the SPP proposal.

-During the War, some 500 Slovenes served as volunteers in the Serbian army, while a smaller group led by Captain Ljudevit Pivko, served as volunteers in the Italian Army.
-In the final year of the war, many predominantly Slovene regiments in the Austro-Hungarian Army staged a mutiny against their military leadership; the best-known mutiny of Slovene soldiers was the Judenburg Rebellion in May 1918.

-Following the dissolution of Austro-Hungarian Empire in the aftermath of the World War I, a National Council of Slovenes, Croats and Serbs took power in Zagreb on 6 October 1918.
+Following the dissolution of Austro-Hungarian Empire, a National Council of Slovenes, Croats and Serbs took power in Zagreb on 6 October 1918.
 On 29 October independence was declared by a national gathering in Ljubljana, and by the Croatian parliament, declaring the establishment of the new State of Slovenes, Croats and Serbs.
-On 1 December 1918 the State of Slovenes, Croats and Serbs merged with Serbia, becoming part of the new Kingdom of Serbs, Croats and Slovenes, itself being renamed in 1929 to Kingdom of Yugoslavia.
+On 1 December 1918 the State of Slovenes, Croats and Serbs merged with Serbia, becoming part of the new Kingdom of Serbs, Croats and Slovenes, itself renamed in 1929 to Kingdom of Yugoslavia.

 Slovenes whose territory fell under the rule of neighboring states Italy, Austria and Hungary, were subjected to policies of assimilation.